tektoncd/catalog/task/icr-scan/0.1/README.md

 The following task initiates a static analysis for the named source code which is fetched from a GitHub repository.
 The results including detected errors and synthesized corrections are sent to a named server.

+## Disclaimer

+The task is very resource intensive.
+Please see the resource requests in the `icr-scan.yaml` file.

 ## Install the Task

 ```